Patient engagement used to end with a simple reminder text. Now, it's about keeping them…

 Satisfied patients stay with their providers.
 Prioritizing positive experiences keeps patients for years, creating continuity of care that improves health outcomes.

 Another reason patient experience is so important in healthcare is its massive impact on a healthcare provider’s reputation.
-People are only going to recommend a doctor or hospital that provided exceptional care.
+People are only going to recommend a doctor or hospital that provides exceptional care.

 Improved Health Outcomes